sophiejuco/sophiajuco.github.io/README.md

 Bachelor of Art in Data Science; Minors: Astronomy and Food Studies

 ## Relevant Work Experience
+**Kalypso, A Rockwell Automation Business** (_Remote_)
+Data Science Consultant Intern (_June 2024-August 2024_)
+* Collaborated with cross-functional teams to optimize and implement an AI and machine vision line production optimization system for a leading tire manufacturer
+* Created a detailed production-specific process training deck and the project’s case study slide deck to support further advancements and initiatives in this field
+* Supported internal initiatives in data management and architecture, and practical GenAI

 **Passaic Metal and Building Supplies Company** (_Clifton, NJ_)
 Data Analytics Consultant (_September 2022-May 2023_)
 * Assessed and updated SQL function code and Streamlit app code